Mattemagikern/Awa/README.md

 # ToDo
-* Make it work across posix
+* Make it work across linux/mac
 * Allow for more options for the wacher
 * Allow for more SCM tools than git.